iarroyof/describe_corpus/README.md

 # Vector representations

-Each text snippet was embedded into a document vector representation computed with the Doc2Vec distributional semantics method.
-Different dimensions for these vectors were computed: 10, 20, 30, 40, 50, 100 and 300.
-Vectors are in plain text format at `~/vectors_Hxxx` directories.
+Each text snippet was embedded into a sentence vector representation computed with the [WISSE](https://github.com/iarroyof/sentence_embedding) method.
+We used FastText word embeddings of 300d.
+Vectors are in plain text format at `~/vectors/vectors*.mtx` files.

-For all dimensions, the Doc2vec model was trained with the Wikipedia dump (year 2012).
-The training was performed in such a way the vocabulary of the model considers 2e6 articles for a first training.
-Afterwards the model was re-trained with 1.6e6 additional articles with no new vocabulary (3.6e6 articles in total).
+FastText model was trained with the Wikipedia dump (year 2012).

 ## Work in progress

-It is pending adding semantic similarity labeling among snippets.
-This similarity is planned to be measured with respect to different semantic domains for each snippet (similarly to the SemEval datasets).
-Such a labeling is thought to be provided by using our semantic similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)
+Semantic textual similarity annotation tool: https://github.com/iarroyof/define-semantic-annotation (any contribution is welcome.)

 ## Remark